+Rob is currently Editor of the International Encyclopedia of Education to be published by Elsevier in 2014 and is the incoming President of The International Literacy Association.
 In Canada, Rob served as the President of the Association of Canadian Deans of Education where he guided the formulation of the General Accord, a National Accord on Teacher Education and a National Accord on Education Research.
 In Australia, he has been actively involved in national, state and local teacher education, educational research and indigenous efforts including with the Association of Australia Council of Deans of Education and affiliates

-During his tenure in the US, he was President of the Literacy Research Association and Chair of the National Assembly of Research for the National Council of Teachers of English.
+He was President of the Literacy Research Association and Chair of the National Assembly of Research for the National Council of Teachers of English.
 He was engaged with graduate level research and teacher education initiatives and responsible for oversight of the National Eisenhower Center for Science and Mathematics Education and the ERIC clearinghouse for Science and Mathematics Education as well as US Reading Recovery’s national office..
 He has been the recipient of a number of international and national awards including the W. S. Gray Award for contributions to literacy education, American Council of Teacher Education Award for contributions to Teacher Education and Beijing Normal University Award for contributions to international research collaborations.
 In Canada he received an award and lifetime membership in the Association of Canadian Deans of Education for his work.